icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/service-address.md

 The protocol of a server address is always the same as the protocol of the enclosing service address.
 {% /callout %}

-An ice or icerpc service address without a server address can have query parameters.
+An absolute service address without a server address can have query parameters.

-And finally, an ice service address can have a fragment; this fragment corresponds to an Ice facet.

 And finally, an ice service address can have a fragment; this fragment corresponds to an Ice facet.